-Enacted year Citation REIT type REIT market 2007 Regulation of Bapepam-LK (Capital Market and Financial Institution Supervisory Agency) Number IX.M.1 No: Kep-425/BL/2007 dated 18 December 2007 Collective Investment Contract - Real Estate Investment Fund (Dana Investasi Real Estat - DIRE) One DIRE is established as of May 2018
+Enacted year Citation REIT type REIT market 2007 Bapepam-LK (Capital Market and Financial Institution Supervisory Agency) Regulation Number IX.M.1 No: Kep-425/BL/2007 dated December 18, 2007 Financial Service Authority (or Otoritas Jasa Keuangan (OJK) Regulation Number 64/POJK.04/2017 Collective Investment Contract - Real Estate Investment Fund (Dana Investasi Real Estat - DIRE) Five DIREs have been established as of October 2019

-A DIRE is a Real Estate Investment Fund as mentioned in the Regulation of Bapepam-LK (Capital Market and Financial Institution Supervisory Agency, currently Otoritas Jasa Keuangan - 'OJK' (Financial Services Authority)) Number IX.M.1 concerning Guidelines for Investment Managers and Custodian Banks in Conducting Management of Real Estate Investment Funds in the form of Collective Investment Contracts (CIC)1.
+A DIRE is a Real Estate Investment Fund as mentioned in the Otoritas Jasa Keuangan ('OJK') (Financial Services Authority) Regulation Number 64/POJK.04/2017 concerning Real Estate Investment Funds in the form of Collective Investment Contracts (CIC)1.

 There are two types of DIRE, a Sharia DIRE and a 'conventional' DIRE.
-A Sharia DIRE is a collective investment scheme in real estate according to Sharia Law.
-Specific Sharia DIRE guidelines issued in 2016 state that a Sharia DIRE must have 90% of its income derived from Sharia-compliant activities.
+A Sharia DIRE is a collective investment scheme in real estate, according to Sharia Law.
+Specific Sharia DIRE guidelines were issued in 2016, which state that a Sharia DIRE must have 90% of its income derived from Sharia-compliant activities.
 If a DIRE does not comply with these guidelines, then it is a conventional DIRE.